FWKMultiverse/WinCore/README.md

 * Disk caching with safe writes
 * Optional CUDA kernel acceleration

-WinCore is designed to be practical and conservative: when hardware or environment information cannot be reliably detected, it prefers reporting unknown or falling back safely rather than inventing results.
+WinCore is designed to be practical and conservative.
+When hardware or environment information cannot be reliably detected, it prefers reporting unknown or falling back safely rather than inventing results.